cuongkane/blog/public/posts/2024/05/django_project_architecture.md

 Like physical scaling for infrastructure, there are also 2 kinds of seperation in a software project: Horizontal and Vertical.

 1. Separate Horizontally(aka Bounded Context)
 This seperation is usually used for splitting a big project into several applications.
 The strategy is usually Domain-Driven Design.

 Let's say you have a service to manipulate charts and follow alerts.
 There are surrounding logics related to charts and alerts.

-The design architecture should separate that big service into 2 smaller applications: `charts` and `alerts`. (plural noun as the recommendation from Django)
+The design architecture should separate that big service into 2 smaller applications: `charts` and `alerts` (plural noun as the recommendation from Django).

-And then charts and alerts will talk with each other via public `services`.
+And then charts and alerts will talk with each other via `services` interface.

-It creates room for migrating the charts and alerts into smaller services when the logic become bigger.
+It creates room for migrating the `charts` or `alerts` into smaller services when the logic become bigger.

 2. Separate Vertically
-There are merely 3 layers in an application: Application, business and Dependency layer.
+There are merely 3 layers in an application: Application, Business and Infrastructure layer.

 - Application layer: Validate incoming requests and ensure outgoing responses follow service interface (for Rest API or Event Processing).

+- Domain: The heart of your application.
+All business logics are located in this domain layer.
+Any side effect (change requests to infrastructure) are located from this layer.

 - Infrastructure layer: Handle dependencies.
 In a micro-services system, there are 2 kind of dependencies: managed and unmanaged dependencies.
-Managed dependencies are mostly owned data sources (Database, disk storage,..).
+    - Managed dependencies are mostly owned data sources (Database, disk storage,..).
-And unmanaged dependencies are data sources that shared with others.
+    - And unmanaged dependencies are data sources that shared with others.

-- business: The heart of your application.
-All business logics are located in this domain.
-Any side effect (change requests to infrastructure) are located from this layer.

 With DDD, we have entity and aggregate objects to express the data schema for business layer.

-We use `django.db.models.Model` class to define these object.
-Based on that, Django also support generate migration files arccordingly.
+We use `django.db.models.Model` class to define these objects.
+Based on that, Django also support generate DB migration files arccordingly.

 Application and Infrastructure layers depend on business layer.